FeelsDEX/feels/docs/202_jit_liquidity.md

 Provide bounded, just-in-time (JIT) protocol liquidity inside the swap around a biased, clamped geometric time-weighted average price (GTWAP) anchor, with micro-spread, strict budgets, and place-execute-remove in one instruction.
 Side selection is contrarian to the taker's intent, never trend-following on lagging windows.
 Sizing is funded only from τ (fee buffer); asks never sit below the floor; sells come only from inventory.
 A tiny toxicity EMA throttles size after pick-offs.

+## MVP Mode: JIT v0 (Minimal, Safe, Always-On)

+To ensure reliable execution at the market price and smooth bootstrapping without external market makers, the MVP ships a minimal JIT v0 mode:

+- Contrarian micro-spread quotes: a tiny bid or ask placed opposite the taker, centered on the pool anchor (GTWAP clamped to current tick) with a fixed spread and 1-tick range.
+- Tight budgets: small per-swap and per-slot quote budgets; uses PoolBuffer only; never taps PoolReserve.
+- No toxicity model in v0: no EWMA, no FlowSignals fusion.
+Pure contrarian with fixed parameters.
+- Single-tx place–execute–remove: quotes exist only during the swap; no lingering inventory; burn-by-default on protocol fills.
+- Floor guard: JIT ask never below `pool::Floor.get_safe_ask_tick()`.

 ## Non-Goals

 * No dependency on off-chain keepers, external venues, or 24h volume.